Quas1Dev/QuasiDev/categories/_batch/variáveis-de-ambiente.md

 ## O que significa "variável" e "ambiente"?

-Environment block: memory store where programas may store a set of strings in the form
+Environment block: memory store where programas may store a set of strings in the form nome=valor.

+Null-terminated block of null-terminated strings.
+Each string is on the form

 Environment (also colled Master Environment Block): area of the memory used by DOS to store data related to ongoing activity.